iterative/dvc.org/content/docs/command-reference/run.md

   `dvc add`).

 - `-O <path>`, `--outs-no-cache <path>` - the same as `-o` except that outputs are not tracked by DVC.
-It means that they are not cached, and it's up to a user to manage them separately.
+This means that they are never cached, so it's up to the user to manage them separately.
 This is useful if the outputs are small enough to be tracked by Git directly, or if these files are not of future interest.

 - `--outs-persist <path>` - declare output file or directory that will not be removed upon `dvc repro`.

-- `--outs-persist-no-cache <path>` - the same as `-outs-persist` except that outputs are not tracked by DVC.
+- `--outs-persist-no-cache <path>` - the same as `-outs-persist` except that outputs are not tracked by DVC (same as with `-O` above).

 - `-p [<path>:]<params_list>`, `--params [<path>:]<params_list>` - specify a set
   of [parameter dependencies](/doc/command-reference/params) the stage depends